matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 ```

 So what does a time construct do?
 Its main job is to make sure that
-you have atomic succession of values.  that is its main purpose; that
+you have atomic succession of values.
+That is its main purpose; that
 we go from one value to another, incorruptibly.
 And that there is no
 in-between.
 That is what epochal means.